A Regency Riding Hat

 For a little touch of the funébre for this Halloween season, I made myself a sombre woman’s regency riding hat.

 In early October I scored a “Halloween bowler hat” at a local party store.
-It was on “pre-season pre-clearance sale” (Do they just make these things up now?!) and I reckoned that the shape looked awfully like that of a woman’s riding hat in the early years of the regency period.
+It was on “pre-season pre-clearance sale” (Do they just make these things up now?!) and I reckoned the shape looked awfully like that of a woman’s riding hat in the early years of the regency period.

 For example, these two riding hats from 1803:

-And my favorite, a portrait of Queen Louise of Prussia, painted in riding habit and hat by Willhelm Ternite in 1810:
+And my favorite, a portrait of Queen Louise of Prussia, painted in riding habit and riding hat by Willhelm Ternite in 1810:

 Portrait of Queen Louise of Prussia.
 She is wearing a riding habit trimmed in gold braid, topped with a hat with a very large pompom